NgiapPuoyKoh/ai-chat-annotator/README.md

 ### Extended Features for future releases

+- Chatlist can handle moderators responding to more than one pending chat at any one time
 - Replace Flask session with [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) to improve reliability, responsiveness, and security
 - Data extraction JASON API for training AI Machine Learning models
 - CI/CD configuration scripts to replace MongoDB Data Explorer install manually seeded administrator and superuser accounts and lists of values